MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation

-In addition to MF based methods above, sequential methods are very popular, like traditional sequential recommendations mostly rely on Markov chains. \citeauthor{rendle2010factorizing} (\citeyear{rendle2010factorizing}) make a combination of MF and MC to learn both general taste and current effect for next-basket recommendation. \citeauthor{yang2010personalizing} (\citeyear{yang2010personalizing}) propose a topic-aware Markov model to predict the next web page when a user surfs on the internet. \citeauthor{chen2015personalized} (\citeyear{chen2015personalized}) build a Markov model integrated with the forgetting mechanism to weaken long-term interest and highlight short-term interest for item recommendation.
-However, they have difficult in resolving the cold start.
+In addition to conventional CF methods, sequential methods are popular for the recommendation and they mostly rely on Markov Chains (MC).
+Rendle et al. \cite{rendle2010factorizing} make a combination of MF and MC to learn both general taste and current effect for the next-basket recommendation.
+Chen et al. \cite{chen2015personalized} build a Markov model integrated with the forgetting mechanism to weaken long-term interest and highlight short-term interest for item recommendation.
+However, the Markov assumption hinders learning the long-term dependency because it assumes the next state only related to the last state.
+The high/variable-order MC models can make the next state related to multiple previous states, which results in a high computational cost.
+This problem can be solved by only considering the state-to-state probability with balancing parameters, which ignores the set-to-state probability \cite{Raftery1985A, chen2015personalized}.
+It is difficult for MC methods to model the long-term dependency.

+On the other hand, there are few Markov models involving multiple features.
+Chen et al. \cite{Chen2011Predictive, chen2012large} propose a two-view latent subspace Markov network to do image retrieval, annotation and so on.
+Their model is more like multi-view data fusion and is not suitable for sequential recommendation.
+MC is based on the probability among different states.
+In the sequential scenario, this probability is independent of the additional content information.